Most Dangerous’ Spy’

 A few Classic Examples.

 On one production scene I spent most of the 12 hour shoot correcting berets which had obviously been taken straight out of the hire company laundry bag and just pulled over the heads of cast in the changing room, with no attempt at shaping them a few days before.
-When I asked why this had happened I was simply told the hire company wanted them returned in the same state.
+(This was for a modern era drama)

 All I could do was to keep re-dressing the actor’s berets whilst teaching them what actions were required only to have to repeat the process minutes after.
 It was a very frustrating and repetitive day.